Foehammer82/tech-terrarium/README.md

     - basic consumer
     - avro consumer
     - async usage example
-- [ ] set up a Makefile to make it easier to run the services and start the Terrarium, parts of the terrarium.
+- [x] set up a Makefile to make it easier to run the services and start the Terrarium, parts of the terrarium.
 - [ ] build out the airflow instance with DAG's that perform scheduled operations on the rest of the terrarium
     - implement a DBT repo/project to be orchestrated by airflow
 - [ ] setup metabase with some default dashboards for the terrarium
+    - note, if there isn't a way to have the project create defaults on container start, just write instructions for how to build some basic dashboards. but it would be SUPER slick to have a way to do it automatically.
 - [ ] dig deeper into MlFlow to expand knowledge and experience with building and releasing models.
     - might be worth setting up a feast repo/project for online/offline features stores for a model utilizing postgres and redis for practice.